phisn/algebraic-server-reconciliation/docs/main.typ

 The bandwidth advantage becomes apparent when examining the transmitted data.
 Without delta states, the server sends the complete state ${(p_0, (4, 3)), (p_1, (5, 5))}$ every tick.
 With delta states, it sends only ${(p_0, (1, 1))}$, omitting player $p_1$ entirely since their position unchanged (the zero delta $(0, 0)$ need not be transmitted).

-In our simplified example with just two players possessing only position data, the bandwidth improvement appears modest—reducing transmission from two position vectors to one.
+In our simplified example with just two players possessing only position data, the bandwidth improvement appears modest reducing transmission from two position vectors to one.
 However, this understates the significance of delta states in production games.
 Consider a typical real-time strategy game with thousands of units, each containing position, health, ammunition, animation states, and numerous other attributes.
 When only a handful of units move or engage in combat each tick while the vast majority remain idle at their posts, delta states eliminate the need to transmit any data for stationary units.
 A battlefield with 1000 units where only 50 are active reduces network traffic by 95%, transforming what would be an unmanageable bandwidth requirement into a feasible one.
 This optimization becomes even more critical for games with complex environmental objects, destructible terrain, or persistent world elements that rarely change but would otherwise require constant retransmission.

 This delta representation also naturally supports the identity element required for algebraic operations.
 The zero vector $(0, 0)$ serves as the identity: $f^A(s, emptyset) = s$, where the empty delta set represents no changes.
 This property becomes crucial for our algebraic reconciliation method, as it allows us to compose and decompose state changes algebraically.

+Based on the comment and maintaining consistency with the thesis style, here's the text for the initial part of the "Algebraic server reconciliation" section:

 == Algebraic server reconciliation <algebraic-reconciliation>

-/*
-One of the major problems with classic methods is their computational complexity, which we have shown and explained already in the example of rollback reconciliation and their requirement for deterministic physics.
-Implementing rollback reconcilliation is very difficult as first the physics must determinstic, so that we can actually get the right results when resimulating.
-Second very subtle mistakes in implementation or ordering can make rollback not work or work incorrectly.
-This will then be noticated as jittering movement or weirdly behaving edge cases for the players.

-Therefore we now introduce a new method which is meant to make reconciliation easier as well as computationally cheaper.
-*/
+The reconciliation methods examined thus far, particularly rollback reconciliation, reveal significant implementation challenges and computational costs that limit their practical applicability.
+Rollback reconciliation demands deterministic physics simulation to ensure correct results during re-simulation a requirement that imposes substantial engineering constraints on game development.
+The simulation must produce bit-identical results across all re-simulation passes, precluding the use of many standard optimizations and requiring careful control over floating-point operations, random number generation, and execution order.
+Even subtle implementation errors in state management or input ordering can manifest as visible artifacts: jittering movement, rubber-banding effects, or inconsistent collision resolution that degrades the player experience.

+Beyond implementation complexity, the computational overhead of rollback reconciliation scales poorly with network latency.
+As demonstrated in our analysis, clients must re-simulate all unacknowledged inputs with each server update, performing $n_"predict"$ iterations of the progression function per reconciliation event.
+For clients with higher latency a common scenario in global multiplayer games this computational burden becomes prohibitive, particularly when multiple entities require prediction or when the progression function involves expensive physics calculations.

+These limitations motivate the development of an alternative reconciliation method that eliminates the need for re-simulation while maintaining the responsiveness benefits of client-side prediction.
+We now introduce algebraic server reconciliation, a novel approach that leverages the mathematical structure of delta states to compute corrections directly, transforming reconciliation from an iterative re-simulation process into a single algebraic operation.
+This method not only reduces computational complexity from $O(n_"predict")$ to $O(1)$ per reconciliation event but also removes the strict determinism requirement, significantly simplifying implementation and enabling broader applicability across diverse game architectures.

 === Overview
-/*
-The Abstract idea behind this method is inspired by CRDTs (conflict free replicated data types), a widely used technique in the software industry.
-The idea usually is that if you do not need strong consistency, you can achieve better availability by relaxing constraints.
-The intuition behind our approach is, that we trade of stronger consistency for better performance and less implementation overhead.
-Usually with crdts, the idea is to have any machine, usually called a replica, read and write these crdts.
-Thererefore they are constructed to be arbitrarily combined using a universal merge function.
-This is the conflict free data type part, since the merge function is meant as a univeral conflict resolver.

-In our case the scenario is slightly different.
-We do not need to have any "replica" solve all the merge conflicts.
-Only the host has to solve the merge conflicts of all the clients.
-Therefore the idea is, that we compare changes computed by the server and the client, then adjust the client state accordingly.
-Because of the time discrapency, we are only able to analyze past client and server states.
-The advantage over rollback reconcilliation is won by not replaying any state logic, but only working with the saved and current state directly.

-In short, similarly to CRDTs we define a merge.
-Additionally compared to CRDTs we also define a difference.
-Now we compute the difference between the server state and the client state.
-As explained, the moment we have this result, some time must have already passed, which is why we now merge the computed difference with the current client state.
-As we will see in the formal definition, we can using a single assumption, show that this method converges to the state at the server.
-*/
+The theoretical foundation for algebraic server reconciliation draws inspiration from Conflict-Free Replicated Data Types (CRDTs), a well-established technique in distributed systems for achieving eventual consistency without coordination.
+CRDTs enable multiple replicas in a distributed system to independently modify shared data while guaranteeing convergence to a consistent state.
+This guarantee is achieved through carefully designed data structures and operations that possess specific algebraic properties particularly commutativity and associativity allowing updates to be applied in any order while producing the same final result.
+The merge function in CRDTs serves as a universal conflict resolver, automatically reconciling divergent states without requiring explicit coordination or consensus protocols.

+However, the application context for networked games presents a fundamentally different topology than traditional CRDT deployments.
+In distributed databases or collaborative editing applications, CRDTs operate in a peer-to-peer model where any replica can generate updates and all replicas eventually converge through symmetric merge operations.
+In contrast, our client-server game architecture establishes an asymmetric relationship: the server maintains authoritative state while clients generate speculative predictions that must ultimately align with server decisions.
+This architectural distinction enables a more specialized approach than generic CRDTs would provide.

+Our method exploits this asymmetry by recognizing that reconciliation is inherently a client-side concern.
+The server never needs to reconcile it simply progresses the authoritative state based on received inputs.
+Only clients face the challenge of aligning their predicted states with authoritative updates.
+This insight allows us to design a reconciliation mechanism tailored specifically to the temporal dynamics of client-side prediction, where the fundamental problem is correcting a present predicted state based on past authoritative information.

+The core mechanism operates through two complementary algebraic operations.
+First, we define a difference operation that computes the discrepancy between the client's predicted delta and the server's authoritative delta for a given time period.
+This difference captures the prediction error in the form of a correction delta.
+Second, we employ a merge operation similar in spirit to CRDT merges but adapted for our temporal context that applies this correction delta to the client's current predicted state.
+Crucially, because of the inherent time delay between generating predictions and receiving authoritative updates, we cannot directly compare contemporaneous states.
+Instead, we compute corrections based on historical divergences and apply them to present states, relying on a key assumption about the temporal stability of predictions to ensure convergence.

+This approach transforms reconciliation from the computationally expensive process of re-simulating multiple frames of game logic into a direct algebraic computation.
+Where rollback reconciliation must replay $n_"predict"$ frames of potentially complex physics simulation, algebraic reconciliation performs a single difference calculation followed by a single merge operation.
+The formal properties ensuring convergence under this simplified model will be established through the mathematical framework presented in the following definition.

 === Definition